 MIDP offers a limited number of partial tuition scholarships.
 The scholarships allow participation by the most qualified program applicants who otherwise could not attend due to financial limitations.
 The standard of competition for these awards is extremely high.
 Since MIDP cannot offer full scholarships, all applicants to the program who need financial assistance should explore every possible source of financial support for their study.

 In order to be considered, MIDP scholarship applicants must submit their completed application to the program by the application deadline (January 5 for fall) and demonstrate that they have applied to at least two appropriate funding agencies.

 Oliver Oldman Scholarship in International Taxation and Public Financial Management

 DCID established the Oliver Oldman Memorial Scholarship in 2009-10 to honor Professor Oliver Oldman, who directed and nurtured the International Taxation Program while it was hosted by Harvard Law School for many years.
 The Oliver Oldman Scholarships have now been expanded to support up to eight Fellows per academic year who are enrolled in the MIDP with a specialization in international taxation and/or public financial management.
-A scholarship covers between 50% and 100% of the full costs of tuition, fees and health insurance.
-Living expenses (lodging, food, books, incidentals, etc.) are not included.
+A scholarship covers between 25% and 100% of the cost of tuition.
+Fees, health insurance and living expenses are not included.